wbrawner/jelos.org/docs/faqs.md

 ### I have a device with a single microsd and I can't see the games partition in Windows or macOS.

 JELOS does not create an ExFAT partition on the boot device, and expands the full partition using ext4.
-You can sync files to the device using SyncThing, copy files to the device using SAMBA, or by loading your files onto a EXT4, ExFAT, or FAT32 formatted usb stick and copy them with FileMan or over ssh.
+You can sync files to the device over the network or by loading your files onto a EXT4, ExFAT, or FAT32 formatted usb stick and copy them with FileMan or over ssh.
+Please see the [Adding Games](/play/add-games) page for more details.

-* Windows Users can connect to their device by unc path using the device name such as `\\handheld` or by IP `\\device IP address` into the address bar in Windows Explorer.
-* Mac users can connect by selecting "Go" from the Finder menu, followed by "Connect to Server", then enter `smb://handheld` or `smb://device IP address`.
-* Log in as root.
-The root password is required for access which can be found in the system menu.